DCS-training/CDCS-Summer-School2021/README.md

 # CDCS-Summer-School

 Welcome to the **CDCS Data and Text analysis Summer School Repo**.
+Here you will be able to access all the material, data, and instructions connected to the school.

+## Content of the Repository
-Here you will be able to access all the material and data connected to the school Each block has its own folder and within each folder you can find a read me file, a data file/folder, and the code that will be used during the class.
+Each block has its own folder and within each folder you can find a read me file, a data file/folder, and the code that will be used during the class.

-In the read me file you will also find instructions on packages you may need to have installed before the start of the block.
+In the **Readme** file you will also find instructions on **packages** you may need to have installed before the start of the block.
 If you never install a package before do not worry we are going to cover how to do it during the first day (Data Wrangling).

 To facilitate the download of the material we also created ***Zipped File*** folder where you can find the blocks folders already zipped and ready to be downloaded.
 Please **before** the module/s you are signed up for take place, download, unzip, and read the readme file of the block.

+If you do not have R and/or Python already installed in your machine check the **Installation Instructions** file.
+Here you can find detailed instructions on how to install both programme.
+Please make sure to have the software needed install before the start of the Summer School.
+PLease note that we are not going to cover the installation during the classes.
+If you have any issue with the software installation email us at cdcs@ed.ac.uk.
+Additionally, we are offering an installation troubleshoot meeting on **Friday 04th of June**.
+You shall have got the details on how to join this meeting in the prep email.

 ## Summer School Time Table